 While these sites are filled with options for making your Thanksgiving green from the top down and bottom up, for this month’s sustainable living challenge, I’m suggesting you just start with something small even.

 Going green on Thanksgiving:

 - Buy side dish ingredients from a local purveyor (potatoes are easy and cheap!)

-- Instead of Marie Calendars or Costco, learn to bake – or perfect – your pie making skills.
+- Instead of buying pies, learn to bake – or perfect – your pie making skills.

 - Get out the cloth napkins.
 It’s Thanksgiving and Tracy Chapman wants to know “If not now, when?”